pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli connection save [COMMAND-OPTIONS] NAME
+    Usage: pywbemcli connection save [COMMAND-OPTIONS]

-      Save current connection into repository.
+      Save current connection to repository.

-      Saves the current wbem connection information into the repository of connections.
-If the name does not already exist in the connection information, the provided name is used.
+      Saves the current connection to the connections file if it does not already exist in that file.

+      This is useful when you have defined a connection on the command line and want to set it into the connections file.

     Options:
+      -V, --verify  If set, The change is displayed and verification requested before the change is executed
       -h, --help    Show this message and exit.

 .. _`pywbemcli connection select --help`: